 Before joining the NuVu team, Andrew maintained a small architecture practice focused on humanistic green design and has collaborated with many design firms including Behnish Architekten, Reverse Architecture, Next Phase Studios, and Höweler + Yoon Architecture.
 He has taught architectural design at the Wentworth Institute of Technology and Northeastern University and has served as a critic for many architecture programs including MIT, RISD, and the Universitat Politècnica de Catalunya.
 Andrew has lectured on architecture and the value of liberal arts education at schools such as Oberlin College and Eureka College and his artwork has been exhibited at MassMoca and the Sala de Llumforn, Barcelona, Spain.

 Information Technology Services – Academic Technology Services: Welcome and What’s New

-Stephanie Trowbridge, Interim Associate Vice President for Academic Technology and Customer Services, will discuss ways that Information Technology Services is supporting teaching and learning technologies at Northeastern.
+Stephanie Trowbridge, Interim Assistant Vice President for Academic Technology and Customer Services, will discuss ways that Information Technology Services is supporting teaching and learning technologies at Northeastern.

 Augmented Reality and Virtual Reality Projects at Northeastern